Tatra 30: Tatra 30

 The Tatra 30 was powered by an OHV air-cooled four-cylinder boxer engine of 1679 cc, positioned at the front and giving a claimed output of 24 PS (17.6 kW).
 The maximum speed was around 90 km/h.

 Tatra 30 Sport

 The Tatra 30 Sport was powered by an engine of a similar design, but with 1910 cc, which gave it 32–35 PS (23.5–25.7 kW).
-This version was capable of speeds up to 130km/h.
+This version was capable of speeds up to 130 km/h.

 Tatra 30/52

 During the modernization process the "52" engine was fitted.
 It had 1911 cc and 22 kW.
 This was a transitory mid-version before the production of the successor fully began.
 It was manufactured for a period of about one year.

 The Tatra 30 was gradually modernized until it was replaced by the Tatra 52.

 Backbone tube

 Power was delivered to the rear wheels via a four-speed gearbox.
 The Tatra 30 featured a central backbone chassis, a hallmark of chief designer Ledwinka: the front axle was supported by a transverse leaf spring while a second transverse leaf spring supported the swing rear half-axle.
 The drive shaft was situated inside the backbone tube.
 The gearbox and engine are mounted in front of the backbone tube, while the differential is at the rear.